kaanoz1/leetcode/README.md

 ## Features

-- **Sequential Ordering**: Problems are listed in order of increasing difficulty, starting from Easy and progressing to Hard.
-- **Multi-Language Support**: Solutions are implemented in a variety of programming languages to broaden my coding expertise.
-But nevertheless I try to improve myself on C, C++ and Python3.
+- **Language Variety on Solutions**: Solutions are implemented in a variety of programming languages to expand my coding expertise and knowledge.
+But mostly, I try to improve myself on C, C++ and Python3.

-- **Direct Links**: Each problem includes a direct link to its corresponding LeetCode page for easy reference.
+- **Direct Links**: Each problem includes a direct link to its corresponding LeetCode problem page for easy reference to users.

-- Note : Abbreviation B stands for "probably(?) bugged result".
+> **Notes** : Problems are listed in order of increasing difficulty, starting from Easy and progressing to Hard.
+Abbreviation B stands for "probably(?) bugged result".

 ## Table of Contents